Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/Docs/IT Anomaly Insights Post Deployment Instructions.md

 # Customizing Solution: Adding new dimensions

-Suppose that in our Power BI dashboard we want to see event breakdown by geographic region.
-This section will guide you through the steps to customize your deployed solution and the accompanying Power BI dashboard.
+Suppose that in Power BI dashboard we want to see event breakdown by geographic region.
+This section will guide you through the steps to customize your deployed solution and the accompanying [Power BI template](https://github.com/Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/blob/master/Power-BI-Templates/IT%20Anomaly%20Insights%20Solution%20Dashboard.pbix).

 Each event will need to report the region where it originates.
 Therefore, the event schema above will need to be modified to add "Region" field as follows.